-I needed a USB Type-C multimeter to test a couple of under-performing USB Type-C ports, and to gather some data for another review I’m working on.
-I ended up with a cheap model from German manufacturer Delock, and here is what I think about it.
+I needed a USB Type-C multimeter to test a couple of under-performing USB Type-C ports, and to gather some data for another review I’ve been working on.
+I ended up with a cheap model from German manufacturer Delock, and here’s what I think about it.

 To figure out how fast a device is charging, you need to know both the voltage (V) and current (A).
 Historically, classic USB Type-A ports would always provide 5 volt.
 The USB Power Delivery (USB-PD) specification has since added the ability to let devices negotiate higher voltages.

 I haven’t got access to the proper testing equipment required to fully evaluate the capabilities of this USB Type-C multimeter.
 However, if you’re considering getting a USB multimeter, you’ll still find useful information in this review.

 The Delock volt- and ampere meter for USB Type-C is an inexpensive option for measuring a current of up to 6 ampere at up to 24 volt.
 That means it should theoretically support up to 144 watts (W), though no maximum power is specified (and the USB-PD standard stops at 100 W).
 I’ve reached out to Delock for a clarification, and will update this review when I get a reply.
 For reference, a current model Apple MacBook Pro chargers that use Type-C connectors delivers either 61 W or 87 W.

 The male Type-C connector is quite chunky.
 It collides with my computer’s chassis and other cables when plugged in to my mainboard.
 I also can’t connect it to my Nexus 5X without removing its protective rubber bumper.
 I’ve looked at a few other multimeter alternatives, and all but one other model feature an elongated and slimmer design.
 I undervalued the benefits of these designs when I chose the Delock voltage- and amperage meter.